 # 3 Skocjan educational trail

-The essence of the educational trail is that by walking around the surrounding countryside you will learn more about karst phenomena and the Skocjan area itself.
-Along the way, you can view the Reka River, with carved caves (from the outside), while listening to the chirping of birds and admiring the flora.
+The essence of the educational trail is that by walking around the surrounding countryside, you will learn more about karst phenomena and the Skocjan area itself.
+Along the way, you can view the Reka River, with carved caves (from the outside), while listening to birds chirping and admiring the flora.